PaulSebi/snerr/README.md

 =====
 ### An error-message and error-code manager for developers and teams

+Create your own **Error Code Standard** and share easily with your team!
-Snerr helps manage error-code creation, simplifies code, and decode error codes into meaningful messages formatted matching your requirement
+Snerr helps manage error-code creation, simplifies code, and helps decode error codes into meaningful messages in a format matching your requirement.

 ## Usage